Renault, VW lead European car sales rally as recovery spreads

 The December rally pared the sales decline for 2013 to 1.8 percent or 12.3 million cars, the sixth consecutive year of contraction but a more modest fall than many in the industry had feared earlier in 2013.

-He ruled out that December statistics were inflated by so-called self-registrations, a controversial practice car makers routinely employ when selling new vehicles to themselves and affiliated dealers, rather than to customers, to overstate demand.

-“The recovery may be very slow but a growing number of signs show that the uptrend is intact,” Hauser said.

-Sales at Renault jumped 29 percent, driven by a 48 percent-surge in sales of its low-cost Dacia brand.
-Germany’s VW, Europe’s No. 1 carmaker by volume, posted a 22 percent rise in sales, with double-digit growth extending from luxury flagship Audi to the no-frills Skoda and Seat divisions.
+Sales at Renault rose 29 percent, driven by a 48 percent-surge at its low-cost Dacia brand.
+Germany’s VW, Europe’s No. 1 carmaker by volume, gained 22 percent, with double-digit growth extending from luxury flagship Audi to the no-frills Skoda and Seat divisions.

 Even automakers beset with losses or lacking new models won respite across the market of 30 countries.

-GM (GM.N) deliveries bounced back to rise 13 percent after falling 3.8 percent a month earlier, even as the U.S. car maker is withdrawing its underperforming Chevrolet marque from Europe to focus on reviving mid-market Opel.
+GM deliveries bounced back to 13 percent growth from a 3.8 percent contraction a month earlier, even as the U.S. carmaker is withdrawing its underperforming Chevrolet marque from Europe to focus on reviving mid-market Opel.

 The loss-making Opel/Vauxhall brands sprung back to 22 percent growth, after a 3.1 percent drop in November.